GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 This works in both the editor and command line widget, at any cursor position.
 Currently, tab completion works for all CL and EQL symbols (including Qt enums).
-After selecting a symbol (<arrow key>, Return), the function arguments (if available) will be shown in the status bar.
+If the inserted symbol is a function, its argument list (if available) will be shown in the status bar.
-Hitting Tab after a " character will show the pathname completer instead.
+Hitting Tab after a " character will show the pathname completer instead (works for absolute path names only).

 Auto indent note: hitting the Ctrl+Tab keys will auto indent the paragraph starting from the current line until the next empty line found.